-- 1. Director, Academic and Career Advising

-- 2. Director, Administrative Services

-- 3. Director, Admissions

-- 4. Director, Athletics

-- 5. Director, Campus Center

-- 6. Director, Community Services

-- 7. Director, Computer Services

-- 8. Director, Counseling

-- 9. Director, Facilities (except as the person in such position is responsible for the security function at the University)

-- 10. Director, Financial Aid

-- 11. Director, Health Services

-- 12. Director, Housing

-- 13. Director, Instructional Media

-- 14. Director, Institutional Research

-- 15. Director, Library

-- 16. Director, Management Information Systems

-- 17. Director, Minority Affairs

-- 18. Director, Placement

-- 19. Director, Planning and Development

-- 20. Director, Project

-- 21. Director, Student Records and Registrar

-- 22. Director, Sea Term and Career Placement
+1. Director

-- 23. Associate Director (except as the person in such position is designated as and performing the duties of the Chief Engineer of the Training Ship at the Massachusetts Maritime Academy)
+- 2. Associate Director (except as the person in such position is designated as and performing the duties of the Chief Engineer of the Training Ship at the Massachusetts Maritime Academy)

-- 24. Assistant Dean
+- 3. Assistant Dean

-- 25. Assistant Director
+- 4. Assistant

-- 26. Staff Associate (except as any person in such position title is performing a job of the Director of Security) and (except as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)
+5. Staff Associate (except as any person in such position title is performing a job of the Director of Security) and (except as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)

-- 27. Staff Assistant (except as any person in such position title is performing the job of the Director of Security) and (except as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)
+6. Staff Assistant (except as any person in such position title is performing the job of the Director of Security) and (except as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)